CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 We see here a very modest saving (370 bytes, about 12%), but sometimes you can see much more significant gains.

 Don't be afraid of artificially restricting yourself going forward; if one of your values exceeds the limitations its type supports, Stata will automatically change types.
-So don't hesitate to run `compress` occasionally!
+So don't hesitate to run `compress` when loading new data or after some manipulations.

 ^#^^#^ Exercise 2